ControlSystemStudio/phoebus/README.md

 ### Use plain Java configuration

+This approach uses the Eclipse-specific `.classpath` and `.project` files, which may lag the maven-based settings or be incomplete, but for the time being can still be used.

 Use `File`, `Import`, `General`, `Existing Projects into Workspace`.
 Select the phoebus root directory, and check the option to "Search for nested projects".